 “But when we say God is love, we predicate of Him not one attribute out of many, as the old Deist school supposed.
 We affirm His inner essence, the fontal origin of all His perfections to be love.”

 “It is these first thoughts which alone are lasting, which reveal Christ, which satisfy the conscience, and in the end wean us from our unbelief.”

 “An inadequate conception of God, obscuring of His fatherly by His magisterial character, began as soon as Roman, or rather Carthaginian, conceptions of God had replaced those Greek and Alexandrian concepts which faded away at last in mysticism.
 It was towards the end of the second century that Christendom was called on at last to develop itself, and, as we venture to think, [in the West] it took the wrong turn.”

-~John B. Heard, excerpts from Alexandrian and Carthaginian Theology Contrasted.
-(Bold Italics mine)
+~ excerpts from Alexandrian and Carthaginian Theology Contrasted, by John B. Heard (Bold Italics mine)

 The First Thoughts Blog is intended for contemporary Roman Catholic and Protestant readers; especially those in the “Charismatic Renewal Movement” (CRM).
 Its purpose is to re-acquaint or perhaps introduce these Spirit-filled believers to the little-known ancient Christian theology and doctrine, the Doxis, that perfectly complements their already charismatic Christian walk, or Praxis.